Chakana

-The chakana (or Inca Cross) is a stepped cross made up of an equal-armed cross indicating the cardinal points of the compass and a superimposed square.

-Its origins are controversial, with contentions ranging from it being an ancient Andean symbol, through it originating from early contact between Andean peoples and Christians, to it being a twentieth-century new-age innovation.

-According to one interpretation, the square is suggested to represent the other two levels of existence.
-The three levels of existence are Hana Pacha (the upper world inhabited by the superior gods), Kay Pacha, (the world of our everyday existence) and Ukhu or Urin Pacha (the underworld inhabited by spirits of the dead, the ancestors, their overlords and various deities having close contact to the Earth plane).
-The hole through the centre of the cross is the Axis by means of which the shaman transits the cosmic vault to the other levels.
-It is also said to represent Cusco, the center of the Incan empire, and the Southern Cross constellation, as well as being a Christian (or syncretic) cross.

-Composition

-The geometry of the symbol has a high degree of symmetry.
-The symbol can be drawn from a circle.
-A square is inscribed in the circle, with the corners tangent to the circle.
-This forms the "middle step" of the ladder.
-A smaller square (tilted 45 degrees) is made from the midpoints of the large square.
-Connecting the midpoints of the small square and extending the lines to the edge of the circle will form the arms of the cross, otherwise known as the "first" and "last" steps of the chakana.
-Lines are drawn from the points the lines exit the circle, to complete the cross.
-A small circle is made from the diameter of the cross lines.
-To proof the construction, a separate construction line is drawn from the point where the square corners with the cross rectangles to the same point on the opposite side.
-If the line is 27 degrees from the vertical, the chakana is properly drawn.
+The chakana or Andean cross (also "stepped cross", "step motif", or "stepped motif") is a stepped cross motif used by the Inca and pre-incan Andean societies.
+The most commonly used variation of this symbol today is made up of an equal-armed cross indicating the cardinal points of the compass and a superimposed square.
+Chakana means 'bridge', and means 'to cross over' in Quechua.
+The Andean cross motif appears in pre-contact artifacts such as textiles and ceramics from such cultures as the Chavín, Wari, Chancay, and Tiwanaku, but with no particular emphasis and no key or guide to a means of interpretation.
+The anthropologist Alan Kolata calls the Andean cross "one of the most ubiquitous, if least understood elements in Tiwanaku iconography".
+The Andean cross symbol has a long cultural tradition spanning 4,000 years up to the Inca Empire.

+Andean cross with central eye motif

+Ancient Tiwanaku Qirus sometimes bear Andean crosses with central eye motifs.
+The central eye sometimes is vertically divided.
+The anthropologist Scott C. Smith interprets the Andean cross motif as a top view of a platform mound (like the Akapana or Pumapunku).
+According to anthropologist Robin Beck the cross motif in Yaya-Mama stone carving may have been a precursor of the Tiwanaku Andean cross.
+Beck suggests that the Tiwanaku Andean cross is a representation of a "platform-chamber complex".

 Historical evidence

-The chakana is one of the oldest symbols in the Andes.
+The Andean cross (Chakana) is one of the oldest symbols in the Andes.
+The oldest complete Chakana was found at an approximately 4,000-year-old temple complex in Huaral by a team of archaeologists led by archaeologist Pieter Van Dalen.
 It appears as a prominent element of the decoration of the Tello Obelisk, a decorated monolithic pillar discovered by Peruvian archaeologist Julio C. Tello at the Chavín culture site of Chavín de Huántar.
 Construction of Chavín de Huántar began around 1200 BCE and the site continued in use to about 400 BCE.
 The exact date of the Tello Obelisk is not known, but based on its style it probably dates to the middle of this range, around 800 BCE.
-The form of the chakana may be replicated in the Akapana, a large terraced platform mound with a central reservoir built at the site of Tiahuanaco by people of the Tiwanaku culture near Lake Titicaca, Bolivia and dating to about AD 400.
+The form of the Andean cross may be replicated in the Akapana, a large terraced platform mound with a central reservoir built at the site of Tiahuanaco by people of the Tiwanaku culture near Lake Titicaca, Bolivia and dating to about AD 400.
 Tiwanaku was the center of the Tiwanaku Empire, which thrived in the southern Andes from about 400 to 1000 CE.